 Those results can be explained with the age of the respondents - the listed factors are not visible or obvious, and are rarely subject of interest and discussions by the young people who (at that age) usually spend time and move with their peers.
-Hence, discrimination on such factors rarely falls in the focus of young people's attention.
+Hence, discrimination on such factors rarely falls in the focus of the young people's attention.

 The RAINBOW questionnaire spread in Bulgaria contained an additional category of discrimination by social situation, which is different from economic situation.
-Economic situation relates to positioning on the rich-poor scale, while the social situation is related to judgment of the relevance of the person to certain social level in the society, which takes into account not only economic status, but also social ranking and prestige of the social environment (mainly concerning the family status).
+With economic situation related to rating on the rich-poor scale, while the social situation is related to judgement of the relevance of the person to certain social level in the society, which takes into account not only economic status, but also social ranking and prestige of the social environment (mainly concerning the family status).